Upcoming Events

 Virtual

-The Korean Studies Research Network and International Programs will present a virtual lecture by guest speaker Sharon J. Yoon entitled "The Cost of Belonging: An Ethnography of Solidarity and Mobility in Beijing’s Koreatown" on Friday, September 2, from 12:00 - 1:30 p.m.
+The Korean Studies Research Network and International Programs will present a virtual lecture by guest speaker Sharon J. Yoon entitled "The Cost of Belonging: An Ethnography of Solidarity and Mobility in Beijing’s Koreatown" on Friday, Sept.
+2, from noon - 1:30 p.m.
 (CST), via Zoom.
+This event is free and open to the public.
+Register to attend Sharon J. Yoon is an assistant professor of Korean studies in the Keough School of Global Affairs at the University of Notre Dame.
+She received her Ph...

 Becoming South Korean Mothers promotional image